 Stuartholme will ensure, so far as is reasonably practicable, that the information, training and instruction is provided in a way that is readily understandable by any person to whom it is provided.

-Stuartholme’s Risk Management Policy provides further guidance on the information, training, instruction and supervision provided to Workers at the school.
+Stuartholme’s Risk Management Framework provides further guidance on the information, training, instruction and supervision provided to Workers at the school.

 Provide for consultation, cooperation and issue resolution